| The Sarracenia rubra-complex |

 Notice that this scheme includes only four entities, and the Florida Gulf Coast plants are considered simply

-part of the natural variation of S. rubra subsp. rubra.
+part of the natural variation of S. rubra.

-While I like many of the things in this system, I object that I see the Florida
+While I like many of the things in this system, I differ because that I see the Florida

-Gulf Coast plants as significantly different from the Atlantic Coast plants, and they do not seem properly
+Gulf Coast plants are significantly different from the Atlantic Coast plants, and they do not seem properly

 acknowledged using this system.

-Scheme #2 is the perspective proposed by Don Schnell.
+Scheme #2 is the perspective proposed and used by Don Schnell.
 He does not believe that S. alabamensis or

 doing so, he retains the "wherryi" plants at the subspecies level, but now under